cmwylie19/peppr/docs/090_roadmap/README.md

 - **Q4**:
   - **Road to GA**:
-    Right now, Pepr itself is still in its 'development' phase.
+    Right now, peppr itself is still in its 'development' phase.
 We are working on some final things before we release the official 1.0 General Availability (GA) release
   - **Community Meetings**:
     - Monthly community meetings/steering committee meetings/contributor meetings
   - **Review Sandbox PR**